Red Aurora Borealis rays

 They also make inexpensive tripod mounts for cell phones.
 You can just get one of them and you're ready to shoot, provided you have more of a modern phone.
 If you do, just go for it.
 Put it in night mode, make sure it's mounted with one of those brackets, and play.

-Older phones allow you to capture moon rises, crescent moons and bright conjunctions.
-And new phones can capture the Northern Lights, constellation photography, and even the Milky Way if you're in a dark sky place.
+Older phones allow you to capture moonrises, crescent moons and bright conjunctions.
+New phones can also capture the Northern Lights, constellation photography, and even the Milky Way if you're in a dark sky place.

 10. Buy a mirrorless if you want a “real camera”.

-That’s the number one thing you have to learn when it comes to doing any nighttime photography: Everything must be done manually.
-You've got to focus on a bright star to make sure your pictures are sharp, then you're set for the whole night and can do anything.
+That’s the number one thing you have to learn when it comes to nighttime photography: Everything must be done manually.
+You've got to focus on a bright star to make sure your pictures are sharp, and then you're set for the whole night and can do anything.

 Andrew Parks